lweasel/piquant/docs/extending.rst

 .. _extending-calculate-method:

-.. py:method:: calculate(tpms, tp_tpms)
+.. py:method:: calculate(tpms, expressed_tpms)

 ``calculate`` should compute the statistic for a set of transcript abundances estimated by a particular quantification tool.
-The parameter ``tpms`` is a `pandas <http://pandas.pydata.org>`_ `DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame>`_ describing the results of a quantification run, while ``tp_tpms`` is a DataFrame describing those results of the quantification run for which both real and estimated abundances were above a threshold value indicating "presence" of the transcript (i.e. "true positive" TPM measurements).
+The parameter ``tpms`` is a `pandas <http://pandas.pydata.org>`_ `DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame>`_ describing the results of a quantification run, while ``expressed_tpms`` is a DataFrame describing those results of the quantification run for which real transcript abundances were above the threshold value indicating "presence" of the transcript.

-The ``tpms`` and ``tp_tpms`` DataFrame objects have a row for each estimated transcript abundance, and the following columns:
+The ``tpms`` and ``expressed_tpms`` DataFrame objects have a row for each estimated transcript abundance, and the following columns:

 * ``transcript``: Transcript identifier as specified in the input transcripts GTF file.
 * ``length``: Transcript length in base pairs.